Obasan died the weekend before transfers.

 "Let me tell you something, Nowland," said Kempner.
 He picked up the phone and dialed.
 "Longstreet's a Z.L.
 He's a golden boy.
 So if I wanted to make him look bad I'd have to mess up too many lives.
 Did it once and that was one time too many."

-"But you'd have to be stupid not to figure out what's going on.
-I mean, you just got here three days ago."
+“But you’d have to be stupid not to figure out what’s going on.
+I mean, you got here three days ago.”

 Thackeray didn't believe him.

 The summer months soaked on.
-"It's getting hard to proselyte," Thackeray wrote in a district report he would never send, "and we just don't have enough investigators to use up the time teaching or fellowshipping."
+It’s getting hard to proselyte, Thackeray wrote in a district report he would never send.
+We just don’t have enough investigators to use up the time teaching or fellowshipping.

-"The worst thing about streeting," Thackeray remarked to his companion, "is that you never know whether they're coming or going.
-Pick them up, teach them at the church, sayonara.
-Gone forever."
+“The worst thing about streeting,” Thackeray remarked to his companion, “is that you never know whether they’re coming or going.
+Pick them up, teach them at church, sayonara.
+Gone forever.”

 "One lost cause after another," said Tuckett.

 Tuckett was from Berkeley.
-He missed seeing the Golden Gate cutting up through the fog in the morning.
+He missed seeing the Golden Gate cutting through the fog in the morning.

-Thackeray said, "I think the first time I thought about going to Japan was after I saw that James Bond movie--You Only Live Twice.
-What kind of a reason is that?"
+Thackeray said, “I think the first time I thought about going to Japan was after I saw that James Bond movie—You Only Live Twice.
+What kind of a reason is that?”

-"I dunno.
-Sounds pretty good to me."
+“Sounds like a pretty good one to me.”

-"You mean, 'What baptism?'
-That guy?"
+“You mean, What’s a baptism?
+That guy?”

 "Yeah."